 Moss was named a 2006 All-American by Pro Football Weekly, joining fellow Gators Buster Davis and Reggie Nelson, who also earned national accolades for their performance during UF’s national title season.
 In the 2007 NFL Draft, Moss was selected 17th overall in the first round by the Denver Broncos, but struggled adapting to the NFL game and was out of football after six seasons.

-No matter how his football career ended, Jarvis Moss’ blocks will never be forgotten in Gators history.
+No matter how his football career ended, Jarvis Moss’ blocked field goal will never be forgotten in Gators history.